‘One of Britain’s finest living painters’ ★★★★★ The Telegraph

 Hurvin Anderson (b.
 1965) first painted a Birmingham-based barbershop in 2006.
 Over the last 15 years, Anderson has repeatedly reworked the same barbershop in a multitude of ways to explore key painting styles, shifting from figuration to abstraction, and experimenting with the classic genres of still life, landscape and portraiture.

-The Salon Paintings exhibition will focus on the Barbershop series as a lens through which to understand Anderson’s wider practice and key concerns of memory, identity and nationhood.
+The Salon Paintings exhibition focuses on the Barbershop series as a lens through which to understand Anderson’s wider practice and key concerns of memory, identity and nationhood.

 Exhibition supported by: